fei0316/snapstreak-alarm/README.md

 Note:

- * Google Play releases have a different package name than other releases.
+ * Google Play releases have a different package name than others.
 You can install both at the same time, but there are no planned functional differences other than supporting me by paying.

  * GitHub and F-Droid releases have the same package name, but they are signed by different keys and cannot cross-update without the app removed.